Apartment Lease Renewal: 6 Important Tips to Avoid a Renter Apocalypse

 If you live in a great place but you’re procrastinating about renewing, then don’t be surprised if it’s here today, gone tomorrow.
 Talk to your property owner; they’ll likely know what demand is like for your place and can let you know if you can afford to wait longer.

-Don’t think people will overlook your place
+3. Don’t think people will overlook your place

-Remember how cut-throat you were last year when you were searching for the ideal place?
+Remember how cutthroat you were last year when you were searching for the ideal place?
 Expect someone cut from the same cloth will be on the prowl this year.
 And they’ll likely find your place.
 Remember, the zombies are coming.

-Don’t NOT talk to your property owner / landlord
+4. Talk to your property owner / landlord about renewing your lease

 Property owners – aka landlords – don’t want to lose a good renter.
 So even if you’re hemming and hawing, they might be able to quickly reassign you to another apartment, or rent other apartments similar to yours first, just in case zombies are trying to claim yours.
-So talk to them…or don’t NOT talk to them.

-Think twice about renewing and then subletting
+5. Think twice about renewing your lease and then SUBLETTING your apartment

 Your apartment owner may have subletters waiting in the wings, but timing is key…wait too long and those on the waiting list will have moved on.

 Ok, full zombie-supporting disclosure.